SoSo Care

 Nigeria | Waste Management/Plastics

-Nigeria generates over 34 million tonnes of waste yearly, including 20 billion PET bottles of which less than 10 per cent is collected, sorted and recycled due to poor logistics and awareness which causes poor sanitation, public health problems and damage to the environment and oceans.
-At the same time, because of pervasive poverty and poor healthcare financing (less than three per cent of Nigeria’s 200 million population have health insurance), quality healthcare is out of reach for the majority of Nigerians, including women, where maternal mortality is high.
+Nigeria generates more than 34 million tonnes of waste annually, including 20 billion plastic bottles, but less than 10% is collected, sorted and recycled.
+At the same time, pervasive poverty and poor healthcare financing (less than 3% of Nigeria’s 200 million people have health insurance), have put quality health care out of reach for most Nigerians.

 Founder and Co-founder